Hansard: Origins

-Though the history of the Hansard began in the British parliament, each of Britain's colonies developed a separate and distinctive history.
+Though the history of the Hansard began in the British Parliament, each of Britain's colonies developed a separate and distinctive history.
 Before 1771, the British Parliament had long been a highly secretive body.
 The official record of the actions of the House was publicly available but there was no record of the debates.
 The publication of remarks made in the House became a breach of parliamentary privilege, punishable by the two Houses of Parliament.
 As the populace became interested in parliamentary debates, more independent newspapers began publishing unofficial accounts of them.
 The many penalties implemented by the government, including fines, dismissal, imprisonment, and investigations, are reflective of "the difficulties faced by independent newspapermen who took an interest in the development of Upper Canada, and who, in varying degrees, attempted to educate the populace to the shortcomings of their rulers".

-Several editors used the device of veiling parliamentary debates as debates of fictitious societies or bodies.
+Several editors used the device of reporting on parliamentary debates under the veil of debates of fictitious societies or bodies.
 The names under which parliamentary debates were published include Proceedings of the Lower Room of the Robin Hood Society and Debates of the Senate of Magna Lilliputia.
 The Senate of Magna Lilliputia was printed in Edward Cave's The Gentleman's Magazine, which was first published in 1732.
 The names of the speakers were carefully "filleted"; for example, Sir Robert Walpole was thinly disguised as "Sr. R―t W―le".

-In 1771, Brass Crosby, who was Lord Mayor of the City of London, had brought before him a printer by the name of John Miller who dared publish reports of parliamentary proceedings.
+In 1771, Brass Crosby, who was Lord Mayor of London, had brought before him a printer by the name of John Miller who dared publish reports of parliamentary proceedings.
 He released the man, but was subsequently ordered to appear before the House to explain his actions.
 Crosby was committed to the Tower of London, but when he was brought to trial, several judges refused to hear the case and after protests from the public, Crosby was released.
 Parliament ceased to punish the publishing of its debates as harshly, partly due to the campaigns of John Wilkes on behalf of free speech.
 There then began several attempts to publish reports of debates.
 Among the early successes, the Parliamentary Register published by John Almon and John Debrett began in 1775 and ran until 1813.